Bring your own encryption keys for Power BI

 Use Get-PowerBIEncryptionKey to get the key that your tenant currently uses:

-Use Get-PowerBIWorkspaceEncryptionStatus to see whether the datasets in a workspace are encrypted and whether their encryption status is in sync with the workspace:
+Use Get-PowerBIWorkspaceEncryptionStatus to see whether the semantic models in a workspace are encrypted and whether their encryption status is in sync with the workspace:

 Get-PowerBIWorkspaceEncryptionStatus -Name'Contoso Sales'

-Note that encryption is enabled at the capacity level, but you get encryption status at the dataset level for the specified workspace.
+Note that encryption is enabled at the capacity level, but you get encryption status at the semantic model level for the specified workspace.